 What Type of Material Coverage Do You Really Want?

-Material and labor warranties of the other hand are material-only warranties that also include coverage for your roofing system’s installation.
+Material and labor warranties, on the other hand, are material-only warranties that also include coverage for your roofing system’s installation.
 In order for this warranty to be applicable, installation must be done by a licensed contractor and then inspected by the manufacturer’s technical worker.
 Due to the fact that this warranty is much more comprehensive, having your roof repaired or faulty materials replaced is typically included with coverage.

 What Type of Cost Coverage Do You Need?

 There are three types of options in this category: original cost, prorated and no dollar limit.
 With original cost, your warranty allows the manufacturer to only repair problems up to the total cost of the original purchase.
 Prorated warranties, on the other hand, diminish in value over their lifespan.
 The warranty that is most favorable is no dollar limit.
 With this warranty, it is non-prorated and assures that the manufacturer will spend whatever it costs to repair your roofing system.
 With this warranty, you are given peace of mind as an owner that the manufacturer won’t skimp on quality because of cost restrictions.

 Do I Need a Manufacturer or Contractor Warranty?